raulalmuzara/covid-19-vaccinations-analysis/README.md

 - (c) The list with the vaccines used.
 - (d) The number of vaccines of each type used in the European Union.

 **Dataset:** Two CSV files in this repository.
-Source: https://www.kaggle.com/datasets/gpreda/covid-world-vaccination-progress (version 249)
+Source: https://www.kaggle.com/datasets/gpreda/covid-world-vaccination-progress (version 249 - March 2022)

 **Kaggle notebook:** https://www.kaggle.com/raulalmuzara/covid-19-vaccines-and-rankings-of-vaccinations